 Map:

-Watershed area: 507,000 sq. km.
+Drainage basin area: 507,000 sq. km.

 River mode

 The river is mostly fed by snow, but there is also rain and underground.
 During the spring flood (from March to June), 62.6% of the annual flow passes through the river.
-Water level fluctuations of 7-8 meters.
+Water level fluctuations are 7-8 meters.

 Economic use